superlinked/VectorHub/docs/articles/kg_ontologies.md

 ## Introduction
 Large Language Models (LLMs) exploit the power of continuous representations of data in a vector space.
 They can orchestrate workflows, analyze data, write letters, generate code, and perform a wide variety of other complex tasks.
 Heavy investment in LLM development by big tech - Google, Amazon, Apple, Meta, Microsoft - is testament to LLM power.

-The survival and well-being of organizations working in AI, and in data more generally, depends on harnessing LLM power.
-To do this, **AI organizations have to solve two related data issues**.
+The survival and well-being of organizations who work with AI depends on harnessing LLM power.
+To do this, **organizations working with AI have to solve two related data issues**.
 In addition to **(1) reducing LLM hallucinations and returning relevant, accurate results in their data products**, every AI organization needs to **(2) harness and protect (maintain organizational boundaries around) the goldmine of data it possesses**.

 For both of these tasks, **Knowledge Graphs (KGs) with schema layers and ontologies can help**.